Islandora/documentation/docs/user-documentation/2xfor1x.md

 * `Conainter`: Roughly equivalent to a Fedora 3 object - a conceptual representation of a thing that can contain files or other containers.
 * `Non-RDF Source`: Roughly equivilant to a datastream.
 A Non-RDF Source (or binary) is simply a bitstream (e.g. JPG, PDF, MP3, etc.).

+###Datastreams
+In Islandora 7.x-2.x, RDF datastreams (RELS-EXT and RELS-INT) are stored as pure RDF in Fedora.
+Binary datastreams (files, images) are `Files` (see [PCDM]()).
+Metadata datastreams (MODS, DC, DwC, PBCore, etc) are whatever you want them to be: either binary files of XML, or mapped to your choice of RDF.

 ####PIDs
 Every object in a Fedora 3 repository had a Persistent Identifier following the pattern `namespace:pid`.
 Fedora 4 resources do not have PIDs.
 Instead, since Fedora 4 is an LDP server, their identifiers are fundamentally their URIs.
 The PIDs of objects migrated from a Fedora 3 repository can still be stored in Feodra 4, as additional properties on the new Fedora 4 resource.